ArthurSonzogni/chromiumos-platform2/cryptohome/docs/cryptohome_modernization_apis.md

 1.  `StartAuthSession` - Chrome initiates an AuthSession with AuthIntent Verify.
 2.  `PrepareAuthFactor`
+    - PrepareAuthFactorRequest expects to contain an auth factor type of LegacyFingerprint.
     - An fingerprint sensor session is started to collect a fingerprint press.
+    - A success response indicates an fingerprint session has started.
+    - A failure response means the session start has failed.
+    - Upon a successful invocation, a signal sender that broadcasts signal AuthScanResult for legacy fingerprint is initialized.
+3. Listen on crypthome signal AuthScanResult.
+    - It is a success.
+Chrome should proceed to call AuthenticationAuthFactor to find out the authentication result.
-    - The fingerprint session is ended after a fingerprint image is captured.
+    - It is a failure and indicating fingerprint auth has been locked out.
+    Chrome should tell the user the fingerprint auth has failed for the current AuthSession.
+No fingerprint attempt will be accepted in the current fingerprint sensor session.
-3.  `AuthenticateAuthFactor`
+4.  `AuthenticateAuthFactor`
-    - It is a success, the fingerprint is matched.
+    - It is a auth success, the fingerprint is matched.
-    - It is a failure and indicating another auth retry is possible, Chrome should repeat from Step 2 PrepareAuthFactor for another attempt.
+    - It is a auth failure.
+Chrome should continue listen for another fingerprint scan attempt.
+    - Chrome should ask the user to make another fingerprint attempt.
-    - It is a failure and indicating fingerprint retry limit has been reached, Chrome should not further attempt fingerprint auth in the same AuthSession.
+    - It is a auth failure and indicating fingerprint retry limit has been reached, Chrome should tell the user the fingerprint auth has failed for the current AuthSession.
+No further fingerprint attempt will be accepted in the current fingerprint sensor session.
+5.  `TerminateAuthFactor`
+    - End the active fingerprint sensor session.
+    - The sender that broadcasts AuthScanResult for legacy fingerprint is terminated.
-4.  `InvalidateAuthSession`
+6.  `InvalidateAuthSession`
+    - If there are any outstanding snesor sessions, they will  be ended automatically, similar to what `TerminateAuthFactor` has done.

 ### Chrome wants to do fingerprint WebAuthn